-The Middle Ground Journal: World History and Global Studies (ISSN: 2155-1103), is an open-access, refereed and nonprofit journal housed at The College of St. Scholastica and published by the Midwest World History Association, an affiliate of the World History Association.
+The Middle Ground Journal: World History and Global Studies (ISSN: 2155-1103), is an open-access, refereed and nonprofit journal housed at The College of St. Scholastica and published by the Midwest World History Association.
 We do not charge fees of any type to authors, reviewers, or readers.
 Please check our Submission Guidelines page for information on our open-access policy and detailed instructions on style and formatting.
 Further information on the journal also available at: https://www.facebook.com/middlegroundjournal .
 Please address all inquiries to the journal's chief editor Professor Hong-Ming Liang at HLIANG@CSS.EDU

 Publishers should send all books for review, clearly marked "for The Middle Ground Journal," to: Professor Hong-Ming Liang, The Middle Ground Journal, Department of History, The College of St. Scholastica, Duluth, MN 55811, USA

 Hong-Ming Liang, The College of St. Scholastica, Duluth

 Jeanne E. Grant, Metropolitan State University, St. Paul

 Drew Mannetter, The College of St. Scholastica, Duluth

 Dhara Anjaria, Fellow - Royal Asiatic Society, Bombay, India